smorad/um_cisc_7404/02_bandits.typ

 Which actions should you take to make the most money? #pause

-*Question:* How should we approach this problem? #pause
+*Question:* How should we approach this problem?

 ==